dougeby/IntuneDocs/intune/device-restrictions-ios.md

   - **Hidden apps**: Enter a list of apps that are hidden from users.
 Users can't view, or open these apps.
   - **Visible apps**: Enter a list of apps that users can view and launch.
 No other apps can be viewed or launched.

 - **App URL**: Enter the store app URL of the app you want to show or hide.
+For example:

-For example, to add the Microsoft Work Folders app, enter `https://itunes.apple.com/us/app/work-folders/id950878067?mt=8` or `https://apps.apple.com/us/app/work-folders/id950878067?mt=8`.
-To add the Microsoft Word app, enter `https://itunes.apple.com/de/app/microsoft-word/id586447913` or `https://apps.apple.com/de/app/microsoft-word/id586447913`.
+  - To add the Microsoft Work Folders app, enter `https://itunes.apple.com/us/app/work-folders/id950878067?mt=8` or `https://apps.apple.com/us/app/work-folders/id950878067?mt=8`.

+  - To add the Microsoft Word app, enter `https://itunes.apple.com/de/app/microsoft-word/id586447913` or `https://apps.apple.com/de/app/microsoft-word/id586447913`.

   To find the URL of an app, open the iTunes App Store, and search for the app.
 For example, search for `Microsoft Remote Desktop` or `Microsoft Word`.
 Select the app, and copy the URL.